 We don’t have a front porch or much space at our front door.
 I had an extra white planter that I ordered last year from Wayfair.
 A pine “tree” from the grocery store filled it nicely.

 I covered the base with moss.
 Some red berries and large ornaments add a pop of color.

 Of course, it has fairy lights ~ 5 strands, on timers.

-I brought my tall wood lantern outside.
-If we have a big rain storm, I may have to bring it inside.
+I brought my tall wood lantern filled with more ornaments outside.
+If we have a big rainstorm, I may have to bring it inside.

 I decided that this wreath definitely needed to be lit at night.
 I wrapped 2 battery fairy lights on timers around the wreath.

-We are a couple of weeks away from Christmas.
+It’s time to get a head start on Christmas decorating.
 If you don’t have a wreath yet for Christmas, I hope that you try to make an ornament wreath for your home.

 Already have a wreath?
 Then please PIN this project, how to make an ornament wreath, for next year.
 I think it’s a classic.